Tangle Floer homology and cobordisms between tangles: The cobordism map and its invariance

-where $\epsilon(d_n)$ is $0$ if $d_n$ is the top intersection point $d^+n$, and is $1$ otherwise.
+where $\epsilon(d_n^+)=0$ and $\epsilon(d_n^-)=1$.
 We are thus forced to have $d_n=d^+_n$.
 It also follows from the argument of Proposition~\ref{prop:limit-moduli-space} and the second part of Lemma~\ref{lem:three-curves-general} that, if the the necks are sufficiently stretched, $\Mod(\Delta^n)$ may be identified with $\Mod(\Delta^{n-1})$.
-This argument may in fact be repeated to show that the generator $\Theta$ uses the top intersection points
+This argument may be repeated to show that the generator $\theta$ uses the intersection points